ANJEC 2023 Board of Trustees

 Laura has worked in the land conservation and planning field, starting with the National Park Service in Washington DC, Morris Land Conservancy (now NJ Land Conservancy), and is recently retired from NJ Conservation Foundation.
 She serves on the Morris County Municipal Utilities Authority and the Mount Olive Township Open Space Committee as well as ANJEC’s board.

 John is an environmental Planning and Engineering Design Consultant and the President of Thonet Associates, Inc. John also serves on boards of the New Jersey Highlands Coalition and the New Jersey Environmental Lobby.

 Born and raised in New Jersey, Barbara has witnessed the negative impacts of our legacy of heavy industry as well as the amazing progress in science and policy to improve the quality of our water, air and land.
 Barbara is a professional engineer and works in remedial cleanup, redevelopment, and sustainable systems.
-She is currently chair of the Princeton Flood and Stormwater Commission which studies and makes recommendations to the municipality on stormwater management issues.
+She is currently a member of the Princeton Flood and Stormwater Commission which studies and makes recommendations to the municipality on stormwater management issues.

 Jessica is the chair of the Demarest Environmental Commission and is an integral part of the annual Northern Valley Earth Fair (NVEF.)
 The event is a collaborative effort of various Environmental Commissions in the Northern Valley of New Jersey and is held in a different location each year, bringing in new volunteer energy and ideas each time it has been held since 2012.